LCP

 c.
 On-Demand Instances

-2. Storage
+2. Optimize Storage Solutions

 AWS storage comprises multiple storage options, each designed to cater to different performance and cost requirements.
 Understand the options to leverage the storage and get the maximum cost savings according to the requirements.
+Choosing the right storage also plays a key role in effective cloud cost optimization and AWS cost management across different workloads.
+Proper selection of storage classes helps reduce AWS costs and enhances AWS cost savings in the long run.

 a.
 Amazon S3 (Simple Storage Service)